cosdata/cosdata-public-docs/src/content/docs/api/overview.md

 - `401 Unauthorized`: Authentication failed
 - `404 Not Found`: Resource not found
 - `500 Internal Server Error`: Server error

+## Support and Community

+If you have questions about the API or need help with implementation:

+- Check the <a href="https://github.com/cosdata/cosdata" target="_blank" rel="noopener noreferrer">GitHub repository</a> for the latest code and examples
+- Join our <a href="https://discord.gg/XMdtTBrtKT" target="_blank" rel="noopener noreferrer">Discord community</a> for real-time support and discussions
+- Report issues or request features through <a href="https://github.com/cosdata/cosdata/issues" target="_blank" rel="noopener noreferrer">GitHub Issues</a>

 ## Next Steps